 How are we progressing?

-Key actions have been implemented to improve our response to climate change.
+We’ve taken actions to improve our response to climate change, including:

 Climate Change Policy